Foyle's War series 5: "Plan of Attack"

+Milner arrests a prominent trucking racketeer, Bill Burton, who threatens Milner with his "powerful friends".
+DCS John Meredith, Foyle's uncharismatic replacement, has created unease at the station, and a number of officers have transferred or left to join the army.
+At a nearby Air Ministry building, where Sam Stewart now works as a civilian, Airman Henry Scott, a capable but highly strung cartographer, is troubled by irregularities in map data.
+He is later found hanged in the local woods.
+His friend and confidant, a Catholic priest from St Jude's, German refugee Martin Keppler, attends an ecumenical conference opposing the seemingly wanton bombing of Germany into unconditional surrender.
+Milner and Meredith are shot at as they are leaving the station, Meredith is killed.
+At the urging of Assistant Commissioner Henry Parkins, Foyle agrees to return from retirement to solve the case.
+He soon exposes Wing Commander Stephen Foster for taking bribes from Burton, for example for hiring his unqualified nephew Adam Everitt.
+He also reveals that Keppler a is German spy and is responsible for the murders of Scott and Meredith.

 Cast and characters

-Foyle has been in retirement after his resignation a year earlier at the end of "Casualties of War".
-Stewart has been removed as a police driver by Foyle's replacement, Meredith, and has been working as a librarian in the Air Ministry's cartography facility at Beverley Lodge for the last six months.
-She is also assisting Foyle as his typist for his book on the Hastings Constabulary during the war (even though she is not a proficient typist).
+Foyle had resigned a year earlier at the end of "Casualties of War".
+Stewart has been dismissed as a police driver by Foyle's replacement, Meredith, and has been working as a librarian in the Air Ministry's cartography facility at Beverley Lodge for the last six months.
+She is also assisting Foyle as typist of his book on the Hastings Constabulary during the war (even though she is not a proficient typist).
 Her uncle Aubrey Stewart (Brian Poyser), a country vicar, returns from the episode "The French Drop", when he visits Hastings for the ecumenical conference.
-Milner, unhappy since Foyle's departure, seeks the latter's counsel after finding Meredith difficult to work with and considers leaving Hastings.
+Milner, unhappy since Foyle's departure, seeks the latter's counsel after finding Meredith difficult to work with, He considers leaving Hastings.
 By the end of the episode, the original team is reunited when Foyle and Milner both decide to stay, and Stewart quits to rejoin them.